 - Learn braking and turning techniques to avoid crashes.

-- Make sure that the helmet fits on top of your head, not tipped back or forward.
+- With helmets, make sure that the helmet fits on top of your head, not tipped back or forward.

 - Always look back and use hand and arm signals to indicate your intention to stop, merge or turn.

-- Use the rightmost lane that heads in the direction that you are traveling.
+- Use the rightmost lane that heads in the direction that you are traveling, unless following a bike path.

 - At night, use a white front light and red rear light or reflector.
 Wear reflective tape or clothing.

-- Be predictable and make eye contact with motorists to let them know you are there.
+- Be predictable and make eye contact with motorists/pedestrians to let them know you are there.

 - Ride with traffic and obey the same laws as motorists.